author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle author parentcircle

 Depression can affect anyone, even individuals whose lives are happy and exciting.
 But the presence of a few risk factors can make an individual more prone to experiencing depression.

 Teen depression tends to be episodic.
 Once an episode of depression is over, it may look like everything is normal.
 However, once a teenager suffers a bout of depression, it is likely to recur at some point in the future.
 Untreated depression can have extremely serious consequences and may even prove fatal.
-Therefore, parents who suspect their teen is suffering from depression should talk to their child and then approach a mental health professional (clinical psychologist/psychotherapist/psychiatrist).
-Remember, teenagers may not be open to the idea of seeking help, but it is the responsibility of the parents to make him understand that they are there to support him.
+Therefore, parents who suspect their teen is suffering from depression should talk to their child and then approach a mental health professional (clinical psychologist, psychotherapist, psychiatrist).
+Remember, teenagers may not be open to the idea of seeking help, but it is the responsibility of the parents to make them understand that they are there to support them.

 A depressed teen would often find even the usual problems overwhelming and the associated pain unbearable.
-So parents should be vigilant to the symptoms and keep the dialogue channels open.
+So parents should be vigilant for the symptoms and keep the dialogue channels open.

 Comments